-Before we go into the search options, however, consider this - when evaluating products for consideration, be sure not to shy away from products that seem common or boring.
-While in many instances you may choose to avoid such items, it may be that the seemingly most common products can be quite profitable (and already have a lot of built up demand).
+Before we look at the search options, consider this - when evaluating products for consideration, be sure not to shy away from products that seem low-end.
+While in many instances you may choose to avoid such items, it may be that a seemingly low-end product can be quite profitable.

 Another thing that is recommended is that you don't shy away from low-priced, junky-looking products.
 If they are on the best sellers list, there's a reason for it.
 For example, a product may get some celebrity mention in the media, such as being spoken about on a talk show.
-What often happens afterward is many go looking for the product online.
-You may just happen to unintentionally find that product while conducting your search so always keep your eyes open for opportunities outside your focused search.
+What often happens afterward is that many people go looking for the product online.
+You may just happen to unintentionally find that product while conducting your search, so always keep your eyes open for opportunities outside your focused search.